lambdapioneer/rollercoaster/docs/walkthrough.md

 ./scripts/docker_05_process_results.sh
 ```

-This will not create any information and will run for up to 10 minutes (for the simulated time span of 1h).
+This will not output any information and will run for up to 10 minutes (for the simulated time span of 1h).
 You can use your system's process monitor (e.g. `htop`) or simply `ls pickles/*npz` to observe progress.

 Once finished, run `ls pickles/*npz | wc -l` to confirm that 276 new compressed numpy array files have been created.